What is Sudden Cardiac Arrest?

 Signs of Sudden Cardiac Arrest

-A person in sudden cardiac arrest is not breathing, not responsive, and has no detectable heart rhythm.
+A person in SCA is not breathing, not responsive, and has no detectable heart rhythm.
 SCA is different from a heart attack, which occurs when there is a blockage in the flow of blood, and is usually preceded by warning signs.
-Sudden Cardiac Arrest usually causes death if not treated with CPR and an Automated External Defibrillator (AED) within the first ten minutes.
+SCA usually causes death if not treated with CPR and an Automated External Defibrillator (AED) within the first ten minutes.

-SCA is the #1 Killer of High School Athletes
+SCA is the #1 Killer of Student Athletes

 According to the American Heart Association, nearly 325,000 youth and adults experience a Sudden Cardiac Arrest each year.
 Between 2,000-9,000 of these arrests occur in kids and teens.
 Some estimates place the incidence of SCA in youth as affecting 16 kids per day in the U.S. In the past, SCA has been difficult to quantify due to outdated data collection and preservation methods among medical examiners (such as labeling an SCA as a “heart attack” or using DNA preservatives that decrease the quality of the sample), but improvements are being made daily.